JayBeavers/Reflecta/README.md

 ## Design

+> _Design Stability: Beta_ -- no plans to change existing APIs but may make additions, taking community feedback, documenting breaking changes

 After reviewing existing technologies, the approach settled on is:

 - Start with the [STK500 protocol](http://www.atmel.com/Images/doc2591.pdf) from Atmel which has MESSAGE\_START, SEQUENCE\_NUMBER, and a simple 8 bit xor CHECKSUM.